ReemZohar/MeMail/README.md

 The project is built using the MVC architecture and exposes a full-featured API for managing users, authentication, emails, labels, and blacklist entries.

+Note: The C++ server must be compiled and executed independently, using the specifications from Assignment 2.
+The Node.js server opens a TCP socket connection to it and expects it to support commands like POST <url>, GET <url>, and DELETE <url>.
+Both components are running and configured to the same port.

 ---

 ## Sprint Features